 The Chemistry department has an active, externally-funded undergraduate research program.
 In addition to performing research during the academic year in one of our faculty-led research groups, majors also are encouraged to apply for participation in a full-time summer research experience offered by the department.
 This summer program is fully funded, with successful applicants awarded stipends, competitive with those offered at other undergraduate institutions across the nation.
 Students are also encouraged to present their results at professional meetings, such as regional and national meetings of the American Chemical Society and the Texas Academy of Science.

 In support of this emphasis, the faculty has worked with other departments and the university administration to acquire funding to support curricular innovation and specifically modern laboratory instrumentation.
-These efforts have been very successful as evidenced by ongoing departmental research grants from the Welch Foundation, curricular and equipment grants from the National Science Foundation, and equipment grants from the Keck Foundation.
+These efforts have been very successful as evidenced by an ongoing departmental research grant from the Welch Foundation, individual research grants by the National Institutes of Health and the Institute for Interdisciplinary Science (I4) , and curricular and equipment grants from the National Science Foundation and the Keck Foundation.

 The Department of Chemistry is home to a very active, award winning student chapter of the American Chemical Society Student Chapter (ACSSC).
 The ACS student association is involved in an array of community service projects promoting chemistry throughout the Austin area.
 Chapter members serve as judges for a science fair at a local middle school, host guest speakers from various facets of the chemical community, and participate in events such as the National Chemistry Week and Earth Day.